 It was as head of Amazon.com’s children’s book department (1997 to 2002) that I developed a love for the library world and its passionate ambassadors, and as a result I’ve attended American Library Association (ALA) conferences since 1998.
 My work as a children’s book reviewer (Amazon first, then Booklist, Kirkus Reviews and Shelf Awareness) helped me land a spot on the ALA Notable Children’s Book Committee for two years (2005 and 2006), and later on the 2011 Newbery Medal selection committee.
 (For more background on my Newbery experience, here’s an interview from Seattle Child’s May 2011 issue.)
-From August 2015 to March 2017 I was the Children's & YA Editor for Shelf Awareness.
-A decade of reading much of what all the publishers were publishing has given me a wonderful overview of not only the tremendous range of books for young people but an eagle-perch perspective on the industry itself.
-I have no doubt that my work as a critic and “judge”—precisely identifying a book’s strengths and weaknesses—has made me a more effective editor.
+From August 2015 to March 2017 I was the Children's & Young Adult Editor for Shelf Awareness.
+So many years of reading much of what all the publishers were publishing have given me a wonderful overview of not only the tremendous range of books for young people but an eagle-perch perspective on the industry itself.
+I have no doubt that my work as a critic and “judge”—precisely identifying a book’s strengths and weaknesses—has made me a better editor and writer.

 Sample Children’s and Teen Book Reviews